-Section 10.804(1)(f)6., Rules of the Auditor General, requires that we report the results of our determination as to whether the Foundation maintains on its Website the information specified in Section 1011.035, Florida Statutes.
-(Section 1011.035, Florida Statutes, provides that district school boards include a plain language version of the each proposed, tentative, and official budget that describes each budget item in terms that are easily understandable to the public).
+Section 10.804(1)(f)6., Rules of the Auditor General, requires that we communicate the results of our determination as to whether the Foundation maintains on its Web site the information specified in Section 1011.035, Florida Statutes.
 In connection with our audit, we determined that the Foundation maintained on its Web site the information specified in Section 1011.035, Florida Statutes.

-Other Matters
+Additional Matters